Mike Breen (pastor)

-Mike Breen (born 13 June 1958) is an English church leader, minister and author.
-Breen has led missional churches in Europe and the United States.
+Mike Breen (born 13 June 1958) is a former English church leader, minister, and author.
+He has previously led missional churches in both Europe and the United States.
+Following a period of public controversy related to allegations of sexual misconduct, Breen is now based in West Yorkshire and is not currently engaged in active ministry.

 Biography

 Early life

 Breen recalls never having read a book at age 16, due to dyslexia.
 To enable him to partake in classroom discussions, his school teacher and returned missionary, Mrs. Dearmest, handed him a Living Bible to read.
 He states this is the first book he read in its entirety and credits it with changing his life.

 Education and ministry

 Breen holds a degree from Cranmer Hall, Durham, a Church of England theological college and is an ordained minister in the Church of England.
 He started out as a curate in Cambridge in 1984.
 From 1987, he served as parish priest in Brixton in the inner city of London — "Brixton is like south-central Los-Angeles in many ways".
 During his time in Brixton, Breen pioneered missional communities as a ministry model.

 The Breen family lived in Little Rock, Arkansas from 1991 to 1994.

 In 1994, Breen moved to Sheffield, following Robert Warren as senior rector of St Thomas' Church, Crookes, an Anglican-Baptist local ecumenical partnership.
 As team leader, Breen led St Thomas' to become England's largest church by attendance by the turn of the decade.

 While at St Thomas', Breen began The Order of Mission, a Protestant, Charismatic and Evangelical monastic order.
 As vicar, Breen became the order's "Senior Guardian of The Order of Mission" (TOM).

 In 2004, Breen moved to Glendale, Arizona, to serve as a pastor of the Community Church of Joy and taught at Fuller Theological Seminary in Pasadena, California.

 In 2006, the Leadership Network approached Breen to lead an initiative into church planting.
 The European Church Planting Network was established in 2007 with Breen as a senior leader.
 The ECPN Leadership Community gathered church leaders from all over Europe, with a stated goal of seeing 500 new churches planted across Eastern and Western Europe by the end of 2011.
 The result of 1,137 significantly exceeded this goal.